Updated for 2025

 Tips for Exhibit Hall Classes

-- To avoid line-ups and delays, please make every effort to pre-register your exhibits online at kinmountfair.net or with the fair board Secretary by Tuesday, August 29, 2023.
-A physical entry form is available online to print and send in.
+- To avoid line-ups and delays, please make every effort to pre-register your exhibits online with AssistExpo at kinmountfair.net or with the fair board secretary by the Tuesday before Labour Day.
+A printable entry form is also available online that can be submitted by email to info@kinmountfair.net or mailed in if electronic submission is not possible.

-Entries can be mailed to: Kinmount Fair, 3174 Cty Rd 121, Burnt River, ON K0M 1C0 - Entry tags will not be mailed back for any entries received after Friday, August 25, 2023.
-These entries will be available for pick-up at the exhibit hall.
+Entries can be mailed to: Kinmount Fair, 3174 Cty Rd 121, Burnt River, ON K0M 1C0 - *NEW* Entry tags will no longer be mailed out.
+Blank entry tags will be available in advance at the following locations from July 15th, 2025:

 - The busiest time for receiving entries is Thursday between 10:30 a.m. and 12:30 p.m.
 Try to come on Wednesday evening or early Thursday morning to avoid delays and line-ups.
 Make sure your entry tags have your name on them before putting your exhibits on display!